2017 NCAA Tournament: Bubble Teams That Are Doomed Ahead Of Selection Sunday [Opinion]

 Wake Forest Demon Deacons: 19-13 (9-9 ACC)

-The Wake Forest Demon Deacons have “doomed” written all over them when it comes to dancing in the 2017 NCAA tournament.
+The Wake Forest Demon Deacons have doomed written all over them when it comes to dancing in the 2017 NCAA tournament.
 Wake Forest might be one of the last four teams in at the time of writing (via Lunardi), but they have already been knocked out of the ACC tourney.

 Now all Wake Forest can do is sit around and wait for its name to be called (or not called) on Selection Sunday.
 If the season ended today, then the Demon Deacons would likely be in — but it doesn’t.
-Wake Forest plays in the best conference in America, and that might be enough to get this squad into the dance.
+Wake Forest does play in the best conference in America, and that might be enough to get this squad into the dance.
 Nonetheless, this is yet another team that will be sweating it out on Selection Sunday.

 Time will tell, but NCAA tournament bubbles are bursting everywhere.